 However, water security is not simply a matter of production capacity.
 Key considerations include:

 • Energy dependence: Desalination remains tightly coupled with energy markets.
 Fluctuations in oil and gas prices can affect operational costs, and the carbon intensity of production poses long-term sustainability risks.
+As a result, energy diversification and adoption of renewables are critical to reduce vulnerability.

 Policy, Innovation, and Future Outlook

-• Solar thermal desalination: Concentrated solar power (CSP) can provide both high-grade heat for thermal processes and electricity for RO, enabling 24/7 operation with integrated thermal energy storage.
+• Solar thermal desalination: Concentrated solar power (CSP) technology can provide both high-grade heat required for thermal processes and electricity for RO systems, enabling continuous 24/7 operation when combined with integrated thermal energy storage.
+Pilot projects in the region are demonstrating the technical and economic feasibility of such systems.